 January 17, 1781

 New research has drastically revised the traditional story of the Battle of Cowpens.
-The recent book "A Devil of a Whipping: The Battle of Cowpens" by Dr. Lawrence Babits, using Dr. Bobby Moss's studies of pension statements and other new sources, reflects these changes,and the virtual tour below is intended to reflect this new version and incorporates some suggestions from John Robertson, who works at the site.
+The book "A Devil of a Whipping: The Battle of Cowpens" by Dr. Lawrence Babits, using Dr. Bobby Moss's studies of pension statements and other new sources, reflects these changes,and the virtual tour below is intended to reflect this new version and incorporates some suggestions from John Robertson, who works at the site.

 In response Cornwallis detached Lt.Col.
 Banastre Tarleton with 1,100 men to deal with Morgan.
-Tarleton's force included his Legion with 250 cavalry and no more than 271 infantry, about 50 men of the 17th Lt.
+Tarleton's force, a light strike force, included his Legion with 250 cavalry and no more than 271 infantry, about 50 men of the 17th Lt.
 Dragoons, 263 men of the 71st Regiment, 177 men of the 7th Regiment, several companies of Light Infantry amounting to no more than 160 men, and two 3 pounders.
 Morgan withdrew in the face of Tarleton's advance and stripped the country of forage.
 On January 16th, Morgan stopped five miles short of the Broad River to make a stand.
 He had 300 Continentals and other reliable troops.
 Under William Washington, a cousin of George, were 82 Continental cavalrymen, no more than 45 state cavalrymen, and additional militia for a total of no more than 150 men.
 Militia units had been arriving, and it is now thought that Morgan's force totaled around 2,000 men, which is roughly the number that Tarleton thought that he had faced.

 The night before the battle, Morgan went to the soldiers' camps and told his men about the battle plan, and he reminded them of Tarleton's massacres and that if they ran, they would be trapped at the Broad River.
 On the morning of January 17, 1781, Morgan's men had a hearty breakfast and awaited the enemy.
 Tarleton feared that Morgan would slip away, so he awakened his men at two o'clock in the morning to begin the four mile march to Cowpens.
 At 6:45, Tarleton's cavalry screen reached the clearing at Cowpens.